irllabs/handtrack-evaluation/README.md

 If you have a python distribution from MacPorts or Homebrew you will need to use the install name tool to point to the correct version of python.
 Follow the steps in this [tutorial] (https://developer.leapmotion.com/documentation/python/devguide/Project_Setup.html?proglang=python).

 ## Evaluation
+### Steps to run the evaluation script

+1. The script can be found at evaluation/compare.py
+2. Run `python compare.py <path to ground truth> <path to algorithm>` in the shell to compare the performace using the fingertip positions from two algorithms
+3. The script outputs a mean-squared error (MSE) averaged across the number of frames used

 ## Ground Truth Labeler